Covid-19: One more death and 174 further cases confirmed in State

 “The vast amount of businesses are staying open, the vast amount of social life is going to continue, so the measures are proportionate.”

-Over the past 14 days, 289 cases of Covid-19 have emerged in these three counties representing almost half of all cases detected in the State during that time.
+Over the past 14 days, several hundred cases of Covid-19 have emerged in these three counties representing about half of all cases detected in the State during that time.

-Most of the cases are linked to food-processing plants in the region, with two factories having over 80 cases.
+Most of the cases are linked to food-processing plants in the region, with two factories having more than 80 cases.

-Legislation that gives gardaí the legal authority to enforce the restrictions was signed into law on Friday night and will last for the next two weeks.

 Gardaí will police the new regional travel restrictions in the same way as they approached the national lockdown earlier this year, with checkpoints and requests to return home where people are found to be in breach of the regulations.